hstreamdb/docs/docs/en/operation/advertised_listeners.md

 advertised listeners.

-With advertised listeners configured, servers can return the corresponding address for different clients, according to the port to which the client sent the request.
+With advertised listeners configured, servers can return the corresponding address for different clients according to the port to which the client sent the request.

 ## Advertised Listeners Configuration

 For example， if we set the address of hserver to be some public IP address.
-However, we would also want some local client to be able to connect to the cluster.
-In this case, we can set the advertised listeners to be the local IP address.
+However, we would also want some local clients to be able to connect to the cluster.
+In this case, we can set the advertised listeners as the local IP address.

 ```yaml